How The CareMD Works For You

 No Appointment Necessary

-Communication made easy via text, voice, or video options.
+We make communication easy with text, voice, and video options.

 After your telehealth visit, your approved medication will be sent to your local pharmacy for pick up and you will be notified.

 You can access your medical services at your own convenience.
-Securely view treatment plan and lab results..
+Securely view your treatment plan and lab results.

 What is Mycoplasma and Ureaplasma?